dasunsrule32/radeon-scripts/README.md

   more cards are introduced at a later time.

   Profiles have now been implemented.
-By default, the script is set `auto` and the profile is set to `balanced`.
-This can easily be adjusted by adjusting the values for `DEFAULTPROFILE` and `DEFAULTDPMSTATE`.
+By default, the script is set `auto` and the profile is set to `balanced` (`DEFAULTDPMSTATE` is there for legacy support only).
+This can easily be adjusted by adjusting the values for `DEFAULTDPMSTATE` and `DEFAULTDPMPERFLVL`.
 The different profile options are described in the [docs](https://dri.freedesktop.org/docs/drm/gpu/amdgpu.html#gpu-power-thermal-controls-and-monitoring).

  NOTES: